Barnwell Junction railway station

 Barnwell Junction railway station served the suburb of Barnwell, Cambridgeshire, England from 1884 to 1966 on the Cambridge to Mildenhall railway.

 History

 The station opened on 2 June 1884 by the Great Eastern Railway.
 It was situated at the end of a road that ran north of the A1303.
 Except for parcels, the station had no goods facilities.
 During World War I and World War II, the station was used to unload ambulance trains.
 The final passenger train was on 16 June 1962 and the station closed two days later, on 18 June 1962 and closed to goods traffic on 31 October 1966.

 Site today

-As at March 2019 the station buildings and platforms are in situ with track still laid in one platform.
-The station buildings are in use as private residence.
+As at January 2024 the station buildings and platforms are in situ with track still laid in one platform.
+The station buildings are in use as a private residence.